Download PDF Last Second Chance.3.22.19.final

 “So, I’m really dead?”

 “I believe you’re really, most sincerely dead.”
 As soon as he said it, Bill couldn’t believe it came out of his mouth.
 He quickly added, “Oh, hey, I am really sorry about that; my nerves and weird sense of humor got the best of me.
 It’s just that I am not used to talking to dead people yet.
 Usually, my boss does this.
 This is only my second time, so I’m really nervous.
 You know, like the saying about whistling past a graveyard.”
-Damn it, Bill thought as he grimaced, put his right hand to his forehead, and slowly shook his head in embarrassment.
+Damn it, Bill thought as he grimaced, put his right hand to his forehead, rolled his eyes, and slowly shook his head in embarrassment.

 “That’s OK.
 I had a pretty sharp sense of humor when I was alive. ”

-“Mrs. Smith, I’m curious, would you mind telling me what you see around you right now?”
+Hoping to move on, Bill asked, “Mrs. Smith, I’m curious, would you mind telling me what you see around you right now?”

 “I’m sitting in a lovely park.
 It’s light, but there’s no sun.
 I’m surrounded by grass and trees, a big pond, and lots of other people just relaxing.
 Everything looks very real, but when I try to touch something, I feel nothing.
 People are friendly, but when I ask them where I am and what will happen next, they just smile and say I’ll find out soon.
-It’s odd, but I don’t even feel anxious about not knowing what comes next.
+It’s odd, but I don’t feel anxious about not knowing what comes next.
 It’s just so peaceful and pleasant.
 Maybe it’s because I haven’t met any lawyers here.”

+Bill heard the playfulness in her voice as she poked at him with that last line.
 “Good one.
 I appreciate good lawyer jokes.
 Are you ready to talk about your postmortem estate planning?”

 “Before we start, can I ask you how we can be talking with each other since I am dead?
 When I was alive I heard about a program that connects the living and the dead but never understood how it was possible.”

-“Well, I don’t know much about the technical side, just that Universal Intelligence created this software program called Last Chance with the ability to enable live people to talk with a dead person, or more accurately, the still-living intelligence of a dead person.
-Universal Intelligence allows lawyers like me to talk with the dead about their post-mortem estate planning.”
+“Well, I don’t know much about the technical side, just that Universal created this software program called Last Chance with the ability to enable live people to talk with a dead person, or more accurately, the still-living intelligence of a dead person.
+Universal allows lawyers like me to talk with the dead about their post-mortem estate planning.”

 “How is estate planning after death possible?”

-“After Universal Intelligence developed the software, it hired top-level lawyers and lobbying firms and slowly, state by state, got legislation approved in forty-two states so far, to allow for post-mortem estate planning.
+“After Universal developed the software, it hired top-level lawyers and lobbying firms and slowly, state by state, got legislation approved in forty-two states so far, to allow for post-mortem estate planning.
 Then they marketed the software and franchises to the legal profession.
 Approved law firms like ours can write a legally binding Last Chance Will and Testament for a client that directs how her assets will be distributed and also document certain other decisions.
 We only have a window of thirty days to do this after the person has died.”

 “I don’t remember ever signing up for this.”